Existing ports

 If support for the LyraT v4.3 is enabled via menuconfig - Example Board Configuration --> ESP32 board --> ESP32-LyraT V4.3, CONFIG_ESP_LYRAT_V4_3_BOARD gets defined and the ES8388 will be configured as well.

 We've also used the MAX98357A on the Adafruit breakout board.
 The simplest audio example is the mod_player, which plays back an 8 kB sound file and the a2dp_sink_demo that implements a basic Bluetooth loudspeaker.
+You can test the audio input with the audio_duplex example.

 ESP32 printf/log